berkeley-firelab/elmfire/vnv_suite/README.md

 The ELMFIRE Verification and Validation (V&V) Suite captures self-contained scenarios that exercise targeted portions of the ELMFIRE wildfire spread model.
+Cases are grouped first by whether they target verification or validation, and then by their scale (for example `cases/Validation/landscape_scale/<case>/`).
 Each case includes the inputs required to reproduce the simulation, a scripted post-processing pipeline, and a LaTeX report that documents the expected behaviour, results, and pass/fail criteria.
 The repository also builds a master